 We cut to Chang Tzu asking Magnus if the Plutonium Man is ready.
 That they may need to use it against the JSA.
 Chang Tzu then asks Magnus how he brings his metal men to life.
 Magnus responds that it is the magic of his responsometer technology.
 That personality traits inside humans actually indicate the presence of certain metals in our bodies.

-Gold possesses feelings of selflessness, heroism and nobility.
-Lead is out stubborn refusal to quit.
-Iron out inflexible indomitable self-determination.
+Gold possesses feelings of selflessness, heroism, and nobility.
+Lead has the stubborn refusal to quit.
+Iron has inflexible indomitable self-determination.
 That once a metal is animated it takes a form that perfectly expresses its own nature.
 The Metal Men pretty much build themselves and can be of any size.

 We hop back outside of Chang Tzu’s fortress where Alan Scott asks the Great 10 why they would risk war all over one man.
 We see Thunder Mind’s eyes begin to glow.
 Alan Scott then says that the Great Ten are trying to cover up something.
 Alan Scott says that Chang Tzu is a member of the Great Ten.

 We shift back to Magnus and the Metal Men attempting to shut down the force fields.
 Suddenly, Mercury blows apart into little bits.
 We see T.O.
 Morrow enter the room with a particle wave pistol.
 Magnus says that Morrow is too late.
 That Magnus has disabled the fortress’s defenses.